DALE L POPOVICH IWS.

-Dale's paintings celebrate these American landscapes and man’s humble efforts to tame it.
+Observer.
+Artist.
+Watercolorist, is an award-winning watercolorist and teacher who is passionate about capturing the raw beauty of the American landscape with the fluid stroke of a brush.
 Talent and training aside, it’s Dale’s vision that best informs his work.
-Temporarily blinded at age 20 for 1-1/2 years, Dale learned to rely on his mind’s eye to sustain him.
-After a nine hour major brain surgery removing a cyst on his optic nerve, he had to learn how to walk, talk and write again.
+By age 20 he lost 80% of his eyesight.
+Dale learned to rely on his mind’s eye to sustain him.
+After a nine hour major brain surgery removing a cyst on his optic nerve, he had to learn how to walk and write again.
 With vision finally restored, he discovered he could see more clearly than before, easily filtering out the visual “noise” around him to focus on a subject’s essentials.
 His paintings began to reflect a certain purity of perception, and this “way of seeing” became the hallmark of his painting...

 WHAT IS A GICLEE FINE ART PRINT?